biobakery/anadama2/doc/source/guides.rst

 Running the tasks -- ``.go()``
 ==============================

-:meth:`anadama.runcontext.RunContext.go` kicks off the execution of all the tasks the run context knows about. ``.go()`` can be executed multiple times within a script; it's perfectly acceptable to add some tasks, ``.go()``, add more tasks, then ``.go()`` again.
+:meth:`anadama.runcontext.Workflow.go` kicks off the execution of all the tasks the run context knows about. ``.go()`` can be executed multiple times within a script; it's perfectly acceptable to add some tasks, ``.go()``, add more tasks, then ``.go()`` again.
 All options pertaining to how the tasks are executed, such as runners and reporters, can be changed from the ``.go()`` method.
-Please see :meth:`anadama.runcontext.RunContext.go` for all available options.
+Please see :meth:`anadama.runcontext.Workflow.go` for all available options.